-“People often forget to consider the tax implications of long-term income when purchasing a vacation rental,” says Jacob Dayan, co-founder and CEO of Community Tax, a provider of tax debt resolution and tax relief services.
+“People often forget to consider the tax implications of long-term income when purchasing a vacation rental,” says Jacob Dayan, co-founder and CEO of Community Tax and Finance Pal, both providers of tax debt resolution and tax relief services.
 “After the first year, taxes from rental property revenue can really add up.
 It is important to consider these costs when budgeting for your new property.”

 If you’ll be renting out your property for more than 14 days a year, you’ll qualify as a landlord and be required to report rental income to the IRS, according to Dayan.
 However, this means you can deduct rental-related expenses, such as the costs of upkeep and maintenance.

 Dayan notes that if you stay at your rental property for 14 days a year or more than 10 percent of the total rental period (whichever is greater), the property is considered a personal residence.

 In that scenario, you’re able to deduct expenses up to the level of rental income, but you can’t deduct business-related losses, he says.
 “People often run into trouble by forgetting this rule and deducting losses from their personal residence,” Dayan says.

 Federal taxes won’t be your only tax concern, though.

 In many places, you’ll be responsible for collecting sales or lodging taxes for your rental property, Brook says.
 Check with state and local government agencies about the requirements.